Q: Why does it feel like my breasts itch inside?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Itching may develop following breast surgery or cancer treatment.
+Itching can sometimes develop following breast surgery or cancer treatment.
 But assuming you have not had previous breast problems, it may be a sign of dry skin or minor inflammation.
 Using a good moisturizer such as Lubriderm® can help.

-If the itching is truly “inside,” it might be helpful to stop caffeine.
-You can also try an herbal supplement called evening primrose oil, 1000 milligrams twice a day for three to four months, to try to “calm down” breast tissue.
+If the itching is truly “inside,” it might be helpful to stop or cut back on caffeine.
+You can also try an herbal supplement called evening primrose oil, 1,000 mgs twice a day for three to four months, to try to “calm down” the breast tissue.